jar-ben/tower-of-hanoi/README.md

 ## Copyright Note
 This (toy) tool has been developed by Jaroslav Bendik and it is distributed under the GPL-3.0 License (see the LICENSE file).

+The tool is publicly available on github: https://github.com/jar-ben/tower-of-hanoi